Air Canada Rouge

-Air Canada Rouge, Rouge meaning "red" in French, is a subsidiary of Air Canada, focused on operating lower-cost flights for leisure travelers.
+Air Canada Rouge (Rouge meaning 'red' in French) is a subsidiary of Air Canada focused on operating lower-cost flights for leisure travellers.
 It is fully integrated into the Air Canada mainline and Air Canada Express networks; flights are sold with AC flight numbers but are listed as "operated by Air Canada Rouge" (similar to regional flights operated under the Air Canada Express banner).